RedisLabs/redislabs-docs/content/rc/how-to/importing-data.md

 As a result, the number of keys in the source and destination databases can be different after the import is complete.
 {{< /note >}}

-## Import a Dataset from a Redis Server
+## Import a dataset from a Redis server

 To import a dataset from any publicly available Redis server: